grimme-lab/xtb_docs/source/optimization.rst

 ---------------------

 The basics of calculating geometry optimizations with ``xtb`` are presented in this chapter.
 Please check out the chapter :ref:`sp` for options that are not optimization-specific, as the charge or the number of SCF iterations, for example.
-Solvation can be included easily by using GBSA.
+Solvation can be included easily by using ALPB.
 For this approach, please read the chapter :ref:`gbsa`.

 .. contents::